diyanah08/project2-brazilian-amazon/README.md

 ##### 3) Spread of Fire page
 - When the link, site will load the four charts and some information at the bottom – checked
 - When clicked on each part of the different charts, the other charts will transform accordingly – checked
-- When hovered over a certain aspect of the chart, the total number associate to the aspect will appear – checked
+- When hovered over a certain aspect of the bar and composite charts, the total number associate to the aspect will appear – checked
     - However not available on mobile devices

 ##### 4) Forest Fire Effects page